CorduroyPhobia/exodus/README.md

 5. **Build in Visual Studio**

-   * Open `exodus/exodus/modules/opencv/build/OpenCV.sln`
+   * Open `exodus/deps/opencv/build/OpenCV.sln`
      or click "Open Project" in CMake
    * Set build config: **x64 | Release**
    * Build `ALL_BUILD` target (can take up to 2 hours)
    * Then build `INSTALL` target

-6. **Copy Resulting DLLs**

-   * DLLs:
-     `exodus/exodus/modules/opencv/build/install/x64/vc16/bin/`
-   * LIBs:
-     `exodus/exodus/modules/opencv/build/install/x64/vc16/lib/`
+6. **Register the build with Exodus**

-   * Includes:
+   * Install output:
-     `exodus/exodus/modules/opencv/build/install/include/opencv2`
+     `exodus/deps/opencv/build/install/x64/vc16/bin/`
+     `exodus/deps/opencv/build/install/x64/vc16/lib/`
+     `exodus/deps/opencv/build/install/include/opencv2`
-   * Copy needed DLLs (`opencv_world4100.dll`, etc.) next to your project’s executable.
+   * Copy the required runtime DLLs (for example `opencv_world4100.dll`) next to `exodus.exe`.
+   * Set the environment variable before compiling Exodus:

+     ```powershell
+     setx EXODUS_OPENCV_ROOT "X:\full\path\to\exodus\deps\opencv\build\install\"
+     ```

+     Remember the trailing slash.
+After restarting your developer command prompt, the Visual Studio project will automatically prefer your CUDA-enabled build over the NuGet package.

 ---

-## 5. Notes on OpenCV for CUDA/DML
+## 6. Notes on OpenCV for CUDA/DML

 * **For CUDA build (TensorRT backend):**

   * You **must** build OpenCV with CUDA support (see the guide above).
+  * Set `EXODUS_OPENCV_ROOT` to the `install/` directory from your build so the project can find the CUDA-enabled headers/libs.
-  * Place all built DLLs (e.g., `opencv_world4100.dll`) next to your executable or in the `modules` folder.
+  * Place the runtime DLLs (e.g., `opencv_world4100.dll`) next to your executable.
 * **For DML build (DirectML backend):**

-  * You can use the official pre-built OpenCV DLLs if you **only** plan to use DirectML.
+  * You can rely on the NuGet-provided OpenCV package (`packages/opencv.4.10.0.84/`).
-  * If you want to use both CUDA and DML modes in the same executable, you should always use your custom OpenCV build with CUDA enabled (it will work for both modes).
+  * If you want to ship a single executable that supports both CUDA and DML, prefer your CUDA-enabled build and reuse it for DML by pointing `EXODUS_OPENCV_ROOT` at the same install directory.
 * **Note:**
   If you run the CUDA backend with non-CUDA OpenCV DLLs, the program will not work and may crash due to missing symbols.

 ---

-## 6. Build and Run
+## 7. Build and Run

 1. Open the solution in Visual Studio 2022.
 2. Choose your configuration (`Release | x64 | DML` or `Release | x64 | CUDA`).